Brown Butter Salted Caramel Pretzel Thumbprint Cookies.

 - 2 ½ sticks butter, browned and cooled (unsalted butter)

-- 2 tbsp good quality bourbon, such as makers mark
+- 2 tablespoon good quality bourbon, such as makers mark

 - 2 large egg yolks

-- 2 c plus 2 tbsp all purpose flour
+- 2 c plus 2 tablespoon all purpose flour

 - 1-2 egg whites

 - 2 ½ cups skinny pretzel sticks, smashed into little pieces